nestorrente/erdiagram/docs/Database_model.md

 Properties defined using the auto-incremental modifier will be modelled as `AUTO_INCREMENTAL` columns.

-_Note: as there are some database engines that doesn't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in the database engines that support those features._
+_Note: as some database engines don't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in the database engines that support those features._

 ### Entity identifier property

-The identifier property of the entity will be treated like any other column, with the only difference that it will be defined as the `PRIMARY KEY` (a.k.a. `IDENTIFIER`) of the table.
+The identifier property of the entity will be modelled as a `NOT_NULL` and `AUTO_INCREMENTAL` column.
+Moreover, it will be also defined as the `PRIMARY KEY` (a.k.a. `IDENTIFIER`) of the table.

 ## Relationships

 ### Cardinalities

+_ERDiagram_ supports different types of relationships regarding the cardinality of its members.
+We recommend reading [Cardinalities](ERDiagram_language.md#cardinalities) before continue for a better understanding.

 #### One to one